 a) Public or bank holidays differ from state to state.
 However, Bank holidays on 2nd and 4th Saturday remain uniform.

-b) In case there are 5 Saturdays in the month, then the bank would work on 5th Saturday and there will be no holiday.
+b) In case there are 5 Saturdays in the month, then the bank would work on the 5th Saturday and there will be no holiday.

-d) If some public or bank holidays that fall on a Monday or Friday, then you get a higher number of holidays if you avail leave of them together.
+d) If some public or bank holidays fall on a Monday or Friday, then you get a higher number of holidays if you avail leave of them together.

 e) Government holidays does not necessarily mean that the bank would always remain closed and vice versa.
-Gazetted holidays, bank holidays, public holidays and government holidays are ways to describe the different holidays in India and hence should not be confused.
+Gazetted holidays, bank holidays, public holidays, and government holidays are ways to describe the different holidays in India and hence should not be confused.

 f)Well, it is always a good idea to check the holidays in advance before you plan how to spend them.
 You can take a look at the list that we have given you.
 Make sure to bookmark the page.

-Discover India During a Bank Holiday 2020
+Discover India During a Bank Holiday 2021

 Banks holidays are the best way to know more about your country as you can go and visit new places and enjoy some time with your family and friends.
 You can also read various books, documentaries, which you read or see during a bank holiday in India.

 There are several books written on Indian Heritage and culture by great authors.
 You can Google and read the review about them.
-Here are few recommended books which you can try during a bank holiday in India.
+Here are a few recommended books which you can try during a bank holiday in India.

 You can also read online about a certain place and discover more about it by seeing a video on it on YouTube.
 This will enhance your knowledge about your nation and you can also plan a family trip to visit that place later on and you can lead the troop as well because you have gained enough knowledge about it.

 Keep yourself fit